Every year a major update to Android is released. This year's update is called Android Nougat, following the theme of dessert-inspired names.

 With so many devices to update, Samsung tends to be a little slower.
 At the moment, the company hasn't committed to a timeline, but it's thought that the Samsung Galaxy S7 and S7 edge will be updated to the Grace UX - as found on the Note 7.
 That update might incorporate the 7.1 Nougat update too.

-However, the T-Mobile network has confirmed some Samsung devices that will be updated, including: Note 5, S6, S6 edge, S7 and S7 edge.
+The T-Mobile network has confirmed some Samsung devices that will be updated at some point, including: Note 5, S6, S6 edge, S7 and S7 edge.

 Android 7.0 Nougat update: Sony Xperia